What is it?

 Special precautions & warnings:

-Pregnancy and breast-feeding: If you are pregnant or breast-feeding, green tea in small amounts is POSSIBLY SAFE.
-Do not drink more than 2 cups a day of green tea.
-This amount of tea provides about 200 mg of caffeine.
-Consuming more than this amount has been linked to an increased risk of miscarriage and other negative effects.
-Caffeine passes into breast milk and can affect a nursing infant.
-Don’t drink an excessive amount of green tea if you are breast-feeding.
+Pregnancy and breast-feeding: If you are pregnant or breast-feeding, green tea in small amounts – about 2 cups per day – is POSSIBLY SAFE.
+This amount of green tea provides about 200 mg of caffeine.
+However, drinking more than 2 cups of green tea per day is POSSIBLY UNSAFE.
+Consuming more than 2 cups of green tea daily has been linked to an increased risk of miscarriage and other negative effects.
+Also, caffeine passes into breast milk and can affect a nursing infant.
+Don’t drink an excessive amount of green tea if you are pregnant or breast-feeding.

 “Tired blood” (anemia): Drinking green tea may make anemia worse.